PostHog/posthog.com/contents/blog/real-user-monitoring.md

 ---
-title: "Real user monitoring: what it is, why do it, and how to set it up"
+title: "What is real user monitoring (and how to set it up)"
-date: 2023-05-31
+date: 2023-06-13
 author: ["ian-vanagas"]
 showTitle: true
 rootpage: /blog